ofek/asciinema.github.io/docs/getting-started.md

 <script async id="asciicast-569727" src="https://asciinema.org/a/569727.js"></script>
 ```

-To get it go to a recording page, click on the "Share" button and copy the
+To get it, go to a recording page, click on the "Share" button and copy the
 script from the "Embed the player" section.

 The above `<script>` tag is included right below this very paragraph, resulting